 In Europe, the Brexit vote is an example of the voices of a generation not being heard.
 Seventy-five percent of young people in the UK voted to remain in the EU*, and yet, as a result of the voices of older people, the country is to leave the Union.

 Even democracy comes with problems: politicians are only human

 Talking of becoming better citizens, Nobel Laureate James M. Buchanan pioneered a new field of economics called 'Public Choice'.
 He was the first to realize that, unfortunately, politicians are only human, with flaws that can muddle their decision-making.
 But economic models had never taken this into account, which explains why politics sometimes didn’t work out as predicted.

-How can governments work more effectively?
+How can governments (and politicians) work more effectively?